yuankeMiao/marmot-shop/README.md

 #### 2.2.4 Cart
 Even non-authorized users can use the cart to store the products they want to add.
 There is a cart icon with number badge in header to show how many items in the cart.
 If the total item amount is more than 99, it will show "...".

 Click that icon will navigate to cart page, users can check the items in cart, change the amount of an item or delete it.
+User cannot changed the amount less than 1 or more than stock.

 But this data is stored in redrx state, so if client reload the app, cart state will be reset to empty.